Microsoft Entra Connect Sync service shadow attributes

-Most attributes are represented the same way in Azure AD as they are in your on-premises Active Directory.
-But some attributes have some special handling and the attribute value in Azure AD might be different than what Azure AD Connect synchronizes.
+Most attributes are represented the same way in Microsoft Entra ID as they are in your on-premises Active Directory.
+But some attributes have some special handling and the attribute value in Microsoft Entra ID might be different than what Microsoft Entra Connect synchronizes.

 Introducing shadow attributes

-Some attributes have two representations in Azure AD.
+Some attributes have two representations in Microsoft Entra ID.
 Both the on-premises value and a calculated value are stored.
 These extra attributes are called shadow attributes.
 The two most common attributes where you see this behavior are userPrincipalName and proxyAddress.
 The change in attribute values happens when there are values in these attributes representing non-verified domains.
-But the sync engine in Connect reads the value in the shadow attribute so from its perspective, the attribute has been confirmed by Azure AD.
+But the sync engine in Connect reads the value in the shadow attribute so from its perspective, the attribute has been confirmed by Microsoft Entra ID.

-You cannot see the shadow attributes using the Azure portal or with PowerShell.
+You cannot see the shadow attributes using the Microsoft Entra admin center or with PowerShell.
 But understanding the concept helps you to troubleshoot certain scenarios where the attribute has different values on-premises and in the cloud.

 To better understand the behavior, look at this example from Fabrikam: